naingaungphyo/typescript-googlemap/README.md

 # typescript-googlemap

+### To run the project,

+- add your google map api key to index.html
-- To run the project, install parcel-bundler `npm i -g parcel-bundler` and use:
+- install parcel-bundler `npm i -g parcel-bundler` and use:
   `parcel index.html`